JaydenXsoe/ocodex/README.md

 Model selection when using `--oss`:

-- If you omit `-m/--model`, Codex defaults to -m gpt-oss:20b and will verify it exists locally (downloading if needed).
+- If you omit `-m/--model`, Codex picks a dynamic default based on host resources (>= 64 GiB RAM prefers `gpt-oss:120b`, otherwise `gpt-oss:20b`) and will verify it exists locally (downloading if needed).
-- To pick a different size, pass one of:
+- To pick a specific size, pass one of:
   - -m "gpt-oss:20b"
   - -m "gpt-oss:120b"